FredHasselman/The-Complex-Systems-Approach-Book/assignments/ASSIGNMENTS_P1A.md

 \BeginKnitrBlock{rmdnote}<div class="rmdnote">If you want to learn how to put mathematical operators in legends and axes using `expression()`, see the webpage [Mathematical Annotation in R](http://vis.supstat.com/2013/04/mathematical-annotation-in-r/)</div>\EndKnitrBlock{rmdnote}

 When `delta` is relatively large, the fluctuations still resemble deterministic chaos, as delta gets closer to 0, this 'smooths out' the fluctuations and the analytic solution is approached.
 As a consequence, it takes longer and longer to reach `K`.
-However, 'longer' is of course relative to the unit of time represented onthe x-axis, because we're simulating, they are arbitrary units.
+However, 'longer' is of course relative to the unit of time represented on the x-axis, because we're simulating, they are arbitrary units.

 ----